 6 most common website hacking techniques in 2020

-Start with the phishing technique, which includes the duplication of a public website to steal the money and personal information of the original site.
-In this technique, the hacker makes a repetitive website, and when the customer enters the credit card details on the page, the hacker steals the money or use the information for some illegal purpose.
+Start with the phishing technique, which includes duplicating a public website to steal the money and personal information of the original site.
+In this technique, the hacker makes a repetitive website.
+When the customer enters the credit card details on the page, the hacker steals the money or uses the information illegally.

 A professional hacker can easily slide into the websites' database and infect it with some virus or malicious code.
 Viruses and malicious software are available in the market that hackers use to damage your site and online reputation.

-It is the most terrible technique for it makes a chain of damage.
-It uses the cached data from the past activities that all of us mostly forget about.
-It makes severe changes in the domain, and as a result, the traffic that comes at a website is directed to a malicious website.
-A hacker can also set up this attack in such a way that an infected DNS server may infect the DNS server, which makes a chain of infected servers infect others.
+It is the most terrible technique, for it makes a chain of damage.
+It uses the cached data from past activities that we mostly forget about.
+It makes severe changes in the domain, and as a result, the traffic that comes to a website is directed to a malicious website.
+A hacker can also set up this attack so that an infected DNS server may infect the DNS server, which makes a chain of infected servers infect others.

 If you expose your SQL database and libraries to others, hackers can slide into those libraries and steal your confidential data.
 In this whole process, SQL injections play the primary role.
 These injections are simple but can destroy your entire crucial and sensitive data, so beware!Website SEO analysis services